ratnajitmukherjee/EmotionClassification_FER2013/README.md

   <img src="./figures/test_data_split.png" width="425" height="325">
 </p>

+*Figure 3: Emotion distribution across Training, Validation and Test data sets*

-Again, as seen earlier, the data distribution of the all three sets are more or less similar with the "disgust" class remarkably trailing (in number of samples) compared to other emotions.
+Again, as seen earlier in Figure 2, the data distributions shown in Figure 3 demonstrates that all three sets are more or less similar with the "disgust" class remarkably trailing (in number of samples) compared to other emotions.

 OK, so finally we move to the next section which describes the overall pipeline of the project.

 ## Overall pipeline
 ![Emotion Classification Pipeline](./figures/Pipeline.png)

+*Figure 4: Emotion classification headline (localization & detection using SSD and classification using VGG like network*

 The challenge presented in this project can be considered as a Regression and Classification challenge where the face detection is a regression problem and the detected ROI is then classified by a classification model trained FER 2013 dataset (detailed above).

 Solution: Stack two deep learning based models (face detection + classification).
 The face detector is based on the Single Shot Multibox Detector (SSD) [3] which extracts the face from the input image.
-This face (ROI) is then fed to the classification model which predicts and classifies the emotion (exhibited by the face) as shown in Figure 3.
+The face/faces (ROI) is/are then fed to the classification model which predicts and classifies the emotion (exhibited by the face) as shown in Figure 4.
+The output of this procedure (detection and classification is later shown in Section "Output".

-NOTE: In this case, only the expression with most probability is extracted and shown as the output.
+NOTE: Although, the output from the emotion classifier consists of probabiility distribution histogram, in this case, only the expression with most probability is extracted and shown as the output.

+## Network Architecture:

 ## References
 [1] Ian J. Goodfellow et al. “Challenges in Representation Learning: A Report on Three Machine Learning Contests”.
 In: Neural Information Processing: 20th International Conference, ICONIP 2013, Daegu, Korea, November 3-7, 2013.
 Proceedings, Part III.
 Edited by Minho Lee et al. Berlin, Heidelberg: Springer Berlin Heidelberg, 2013, pages 117–124.
 ISBN: 978-3-642-42051-1.
 DOI: 10.1007/978-3-642-42051-1_16.
 URL: https://doi.org/10.1007/978-3-642-42051-1_16